United States passport card: Within the United States

-Under the REAL ID Act, the passport card is accepted for federal purposes (such as domestic air travel or entering federal buildings), which may make it an attractive option for people whose driver's licenses and ID cards are not REAL ID-compliant when those requirements go into effect on May 3, 2025.
+Under the REAL ID Act, the passport card is accepted for federal purposes (such as domestic air travel or entering federal buildings), which may make it an attractive option for people whose driver's licenses and ID cards were not REAL ID-compliant when those requirements went into effect on May 7, 2025.
 TSA regulations list the passport card as an acceptable identity document at airport security checkpoints.

 U.S. Citizenship and Immigration Services has indicated that the U.S. passport card may be used in the Employment Eligibility Verification Form I-9 process.
 The passport card is considered a "List A" document that may be presented by newly hired employees during the employment eligibility verification process to show work authorized status.
 "List A" documents are those used by employees to prove both identity and work authorization when completing the Form I-9.

 Passport cards are much less popular than driver licenses, a commonly used form of identification.
-As previously stated, in 2014 there were more than 12 million passport cards issued.
-In contrast, in 2009 there were 210 million licensed drivers.
+As previously stated, in 2023 there were more than 3 million passport cards issued.
+In contrast, in 2021 there were 232 million licensed drivers.